medelium/secure-survey-docs/src/guide/workflow.md

 }
 ```

-## Survey Question Participant Results
+## Question Participant Results

 ### Submit

-The computed cipher text for a participant must be submitted to the url: `http://xxx/survey-question-participant-results`.
+The computed cipher text for a participant must be submitted to the url: `http://xxx/question-participant-results`.
 The request payload should look like this:

 ```json